decimoplays/CStat-Project/report.md

   </tbody>
 </table>
 </div>

 The residual sum of squares is relatively low compared to the total (residual is approximatively 19%, total $R^2$ is around 81%), indicating a strong model fit.

-The only non-significant factor is FullBath_bin, suggesting minimal impact of bathroom count in this binary formulation.
+The only non-significant factor is `FullBath_bin`, suggesting minimal impact of bathroom count in this binary formulation.

 ##### Regression
-Using the variables identified as statistically significant in the full factorial $2^{11}$ ANOVA, we built a refined linear regression model to predict SalePrice following the formula $SalePrice\sim GarageCars+GrLivArea+TotalBsmtSF+YearBuilt+BsmtFinSF1+YearRemodAdd+SecondFlrSF+LotArea+ExterQual+OverallQual$
+Using the variables identified as statistically significant in the `full factorial $2^{11}$ ANOVA`, we built a refined `linear regression model` to predict `SalePrice` following the formula

-%TODO tableau
+> $SalePrice\sim GarageCars+GrLivArea+TotalBsmtSF+YearBuilt+BsmtFinSF1+YearRemodAdd+SecondFlrSF+LotArea+ExterQual+OverallQual$

 <div align='center'>
 <pre>
                             OLS Regression Results